Analysis of Performance

 - The AQI did not meet the target.

 - The AQI represents a combination of impacts from particulate matter and ground levels ozone concentrations.

 - The highest measurements this quarter were related to ozone.
 Higher ozone concentrations are typical for this region in the summer months.
 Ozone formation is influenced by many factors including intensity and hours of sunlight, stability of the atmosphere, and sources of air pollutants.

 - Ozone and particulate matter are regional problems.
 Local efforts to improve air quality include:

-- Providing education and outreach to increase awareness about the health impacts of high particulate days, including a data monitoring website (see fcgov.com/airquality).
+- Providing education and outreach to increase awareness about the health impacts of high pollution days, including a data monitoring website (see fcgov.com/airquality)

-- Transportation planning efforts to reduce vehicles emissions, such as promotion of alternative transportation options.
+- Transportation planning efforts to reduce vehicles emissions, such as promotion of alternative transportation options and anti-idling campaigns

 The Air Quality Index (AQI) is used by the EPA to communicate daily air pollution and health implications.
 Shown are the number of days per quarter in which the ozone or PM2.5 AQI was categorized as “Unhealthy for Sensitive Groups”, “Unhealthy” or “Very Unhealthy”.
 The metric is a measure of the number of 'good' air quality days (as defined by EPA's Air Quality Index - AQI) in a quarter based on air quality monitoring data from Fort Collins.
 The AQI is calculated by EPA as a measure of local air quality and its effect on human health.
 The higher the AQI value, the greater the level of air pollution and the greater the health concern.
 'Good' air quality corresponds to an AQI of 50 or less (on a scale of 0-500) and poses little or no risk of adverse health effects.